lpewton/film-picker/README.md

  * Wait for your app to be built

 ## Credits:
-* All film synopsis and ratings have been extarcted from the Wikipedia pages.
+* All film synopsis and ratings have been extracted from the Wikipedia pages.
+* The information on how to import Colorama and the other libraries was obtained from Stack Overflow

 ## Acknowledgements:
 * I would like to thank my tutor for giving me support and help throughout the project.
+* I would also like to appreciate the Stack Overflow community for providing me with information on different libraries and techniques that were used in this project.